-Reflecting on his experiences of taking teams through some of the world's wildest places, expedition leader and advernturer Oli France talks the lessons he has learned about resilience, risk and leadership can apply to anyone working in a high pressure environement.
+Reflecting on his experiences of leading teams through some of the world’s wildest places, expedition leader and adventurer Oli France discusses the lessons he has learned about resilience, risk, and leadership - and how they can apply to anyone working in a high-pressure environment.

 Oli France is an adventurer and expedition leader who specialises in assembling, leading and motivating teams in some of the world’s harshest environments - including deserts, jungles, mountains and war-torn regions across 75 countries.
 In these environments, he has faced off against spies and interrogators, avalanches and earthquakes, as well as severe dehydration and meningitis.